Mann Gulch fire: Aftermath

 Several months following the fire, fire scientist Harry Gisborne, from the U.S. Forest Service Research Center at Priest River, came to examine the damage.
 Despite a history of heart problems, he nevertheless conducted an on-ground survey of the fire site.
 He suffered a heart attack and died while finishing the day's research.
 Gisborne had forwarded theories as to the cause of the blowup prior to his arrival on site.
 Once there, he discovered several conditions, which caused him to change his concepts of fire activity, particularly those pertaining to fire "blow-ups".
 He noted this to his companion just before his death on November 9, 1949.

 Lessons learned from the Mann Gulch fire had a significant effect on firefighter training.
 Two training protocols—"Ten Standard Firefighting Orders" and "Eighteen Situations That Shout Watch Out"—were incorporated into Forest Service firefighter training program, and safety training made mandatory to achieve certification to work on a fire line.
-However, the training methodology proved inadequate and the tragedy would be repeated twice, in the 1990 Dude fire in Arizona, which killed six firefighters, and in the 1994 South Canyon Fire in Colorado, in which 14 firefighters died.
+However, the training methodology proved inadequate and the tragedy would be repeated twice: in the 1990 Dude fire in Arizona, which killed six firefighters, and in the 1994 South Canyon Fire in Colorado, in which 14 firefighters died.
 A primary factor in the latter appeared to be surprise of the sudden transition from surface fire to crown fire, leading to the development and adoption of LCES, an acronym for a four-point safety procedure to increase observance of the previous training protocols.
 LCES consists of posting lookouts, providing all firefighters radio communication with lookouts, identifying escape routes, and designating valid safety zones, and ensuring that all members of the process, from "hotshot" crews to seasonal Type 2 crew volunteers to "crew bosses", understand and follow its tenets.

+An inquest by the Forest Service held hearings on Aug.
+26–28, 1949, less than a month after the fatalities.

 Memorials

 Thirteen crosses were erected to mark the locations where the thirteen firefighters who died fighting the Mann Gulch fire fell.
 However, one of the smokejumpers who died in the Mann Gulch fire was David Navon, who was Jewish.
-In 2001 the cross marking the location where Navon died was replaced with a marker bearing a Star of David.
+In 2001, the cross marking the location where Navon died was replaced with a marker bearing a Star of David.

 "Miss Montana", the C-47/DC-3 that carried the smokejumpers that day, was later placed on exhibit in Missoula at the Museum of Mountain Flying.
 The aircraft was restored as a memorial to the smokejumpers and the fire guard who lost their lives at Mann Gulch on August 5, 1949.
 It was made airworthy and flown to France in 2019 as part of the D-Day 75th anniversary commemorations with a flight to Normandy.
 On August 5, 2019, "Miss Montana" flew back over Mann Gulch on the 70th anniversary of the fire and dropped wreaths for the 13 men lost.

 Depiction in media

+Books

 The fire was a topic in the prologue to Adam Grant's book Think Again: The Power of Knowing What You Don't Know (2021).